 Evidence from carers accessing the Liverpool Carers Centre showed that the most requested type of support was a respite break.
 Demand in the city was outweighing supply so the Centre looked at how best to respond this request.
 Contact was made with a hotel and it offered complimentary bed and breakfast for a carer and a guest.

-It now has 26 hotels and 32 other organisations providing offers to carers.
-This includes restaurants, theatres, universities, leisure and tourism, football clubs, watersports centre and Aintree Racecourse.
+It now has 30 hotels and 32 other organisations providing offers to carers.
+This includes overnight stays in hotels, and access to restaurants, theatres, universities, leisure and tourism, football clubs, watersports centre and Aintree Racecourse.
 Some carers are unable to leave the cared-for overnight so mytime worked with organisations such as theatres/restaurants who could offer a few hours during the day.
 1,300 carers are now registered with mytime, which is run by 1.5 paid members of staff plus a manager and two volunteers who were themselves carers.
 Carers chose the name and design of mytime.
 They are also involved in the development of offers.
 This project was recently recognised by Nesta and the Observer as one of their ‘New Radicals’.

 Evaluation gained from the project shows an increase in carers health and wellbeing.
 This is evidenced by the Warwick and Edinburgh Mental Wellbeing Scale.
 They also use the carers outcome star to assess the carer pre and post activity.
 Carers are reporting back that the services have helped them to remain in their caring role.

 One of the key lessons they learned, was that some carers are unable to leave the person they care for overnight so they worked with organisations such as theatres and restaurants that could offer a few hours of activity to carers during the day, such as Barista training.